defunkt/jquery-pjax/README.md

 </html>
 ```

-We want pjax to use ajax to grab the url `/page/2` then replace `#pjax-container` with what it gets back.
-No styles or scripts will be reloaded and even the h1 can stay the same - we just want to change the `.container` element.
+We want pjax to grab the url `/page/2` then replace `#pjax-container` with whatever it gets back.
+No styles or scripts will be reloaded and even the h1 can stay the same - we just want to change the `#pjax-container` element.

-We do this by telling pjax to attach to `a` tags and to replace the content in `#pjax-container` with the ajax response from the `a` tag's href:
+We do this by telling pjax to listen on `a` tags and use `#pjax-container` as the target container:

 ``` javascript
 $(document).pjax('a', '#pjax-container')